laalaguer/thor-requests.py/README.md

 ## Call a Contract Function (won't spend gas)

-This "call" will only emulate the function call.
+This will only emulate the function call with remote blockchain.

-No real changes are made to the blockchain.
+No gas is spent since it is a read operation.

 ```python
 # Emulate call the "balanceOf()" function